- Academic Affairs

 Service Learning Locations

 Nearly 800 University of Maryland, Baltimore (UMB) students were engaged in service learning for credit at 181 sites in Baltimore City during the 2014-15 academic year.
-Please check back for updates to the 2015-2016 service learning map.

 Frequently Asked Questions